khaors/geocompr/main.md

 This chapter goes a step further, by showing how to modify the *geometry* underlying spatial datasets.

 Section \@ref(geo-vec) covers transforming vector geometries.
-This includes simplifying, creating buffers and centroids representing, and even shifting/scaling/rotating geometries using 'affine transformations', covered in sections \@ref(simplification) to \@ref(affine-transformations).
+This includes simplication, buffers and centroids and even shifting/scaling/rotating single geometries using 'affine transformations' (see sections \@ref(simplification) to \@ref(affine-transformations)).
-It is also possible to modify vector geometries based on their relationships with another spatial objects, for example clipping the road network inside an adminstrative boundary, as demonstrated in section \@ref(clipping).
+Vector geometries can also be modified by another spatial object with 'clipping' operations, demonstrated in section \@ref(clipping).
 Geometry unions, which underlie spatial data aggregation, are covered in section \@ref(geometry-unions).
 Advanced transformations of vector geometries include type transformations (e.g. from few multipolygons to many polygons) and 'rasterization' are covered in sections \@ref(type-transformations) and \@ref(rasterization) respectively.